 Tankless hot water heaters differ from ones with tanks in that they don’t store water.
 Rather, they heat up water as it’s needed and pipe it directly to the faucet or appliance that called for the hot water.

-Below we describe the major components in tankless hot water heaters.
+Below we describe the major components of tankless hot water heaters.

 Temperature Control Knob or Digital Temperature Controller